Please view these information tabs to help with determining the proper Mechanical Clock Kits for your clock case.

 Mechanical Clock Kit Styles Available include wall clocks, mantle (shelf) clocks, and floor clocks.
 Floor models includes the grand daughter, mother, and father series.

 All of the above, in the past, have been made with every chime type.
 In other words there are all these various ways to make noise, lets list them.
 There is the quarterly sounds that play a tune ever quarter hour, this are most common in the songs Westminster only, Or triple chime that includes Westminster St Micheal, or Wittington.
 As for the other noise makers, we call them strike clocks because they only strike out the hours and usually bong once on the half hour.
 These include Gong strike (coiled gong on the back or below the movement), Bell strike, or Bim Bam (sounds like its name, on two or three strike rods).
-Now that is not to say every one of these chime types are available for every type of clock kit in the world today, but those cover most of clocks ever produced in history.

 Mechanical clock kits

 Either weight driven or spring with spring driven most common.
 The weight driven is less common because of all the weight that is hanging on the wall.
 If there is no pendulum this means it has a balance wheel instead more like a watch.

 Granddaughters are usually spring driven with no weights.
 The grandmothers are usually chain driven with three weights for the chime units or two weights for any other strike styles.
 Its a shorter clock overall compared to the grandfather clocks.